Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Performance evaluation of FROST with a positron beam test using prototype detectors

 The three tuned optical parameters were the scattering length $\lambda_{\mathrm{scat}}$, the scintillation photon yield $Y_\mathrm{scint}$, and the reflectivity of the reflective coating (Sec.~\ref{sec:simulation}). $\lambda_{\mathrm{scat}}$ and $Y_\mathrm{scint}$ were tuned using the normal-incidence data in the central region ($-10~\mathrm{mm}<x_{\mathrm{true}},y_{\mathrm{true}}<10~\mathrm{mm}$).
 To reduce biases arising from non-uniform spatial event statistics, the event counts were equalized across the selected position cells.
 The reflectivity of the reflective coating was then tuned using the position dependence of the weighted center of light yield over a wider region, as described later.
 Details of the tuning procedure are given below for each parameter.

 First, $\lambda_{\mathrm{scat}}$ was determined by comparing the transverse spread of the light yield distribution across the fiber channels in data and simulation.
 The light yield distribution was fitted with a Gaussian function for each event, and the fitted width $\sigma$ was used as a measure of the light localization (an example for Prototype~M3 is shown in Fig.~\ref{fig:beamtest:tuning_lambda}(\subref{fig:beamtest:tuning_gauss})).
 For each prototype, $\lambda_{\mathrm{scat}}$ was tuned such that the simulation reproduced the mean of the $\sigma$ distribution observed in data.
 This tuning was performed independently for the $x$ and $y$ fiber arrays, and the final $\lambda_{\mathrm{scat}}$ value quoted for each prototype was taken as the average of the two results.
-As a representative example, Fig.~\ref{fig:beamtest:tuning_lambda}(\subref{fig:beamtest:tuning_sigma_comparison}) compares the $\sigma$ distribution for Prototype~M3 in the $x$ fiber array between data and the tuned simulation.
-We note that, in Fig.~\ref{fig:beamtest:tuning_lambda}(\subref{fig:beamtest:tuning_sigma_comparison}), the data distribution is shifted toward smaller $\sigma$ than the simulation because the $x$- and $y$-based tunings yielded slightly different $\lambda_{\mathrm{scat}}$ values (smaller in $x$ and larger in $y$), while the tuned simulation used their average.
+As a representative example, Fig.~\ref{fig:beamtest:tuning_lambda}(\subref{fig:beamtest:tuning_sigma_comparison}) compares the $\sigma$ distributions for Prototype~M3 in the $x$ and $y$ fiber arrays between data and the tuned simulation.
+We note that, in Fig.~\ref{fig:beamtest:tuning_lambda}(\subref{fig:beamtest:tuning_sigma_comparison}), the data distributions in the $x$ and $y$ fiber arrays are shifted in opposite directions relative to the simulation.
+This is because the $x$- and $y$-based tunings yielded slightly different $\lambda_{\mathrm{scat}}$ values (smaller in $x$ and larger in $y$), while the tuned simulation used their average.
 The tuned values are summarized in Tab.~\ref{tab:beamtest:tunedparameters}.
 As expected, the tuned $\lambda_{\mathrm{scat}}$ decreases with increasing scatterer concentration.